NeuroJSON/jdata/JData_specification.md

 ```

 In software environments where `"_DataInfo_"` can not be defined, such as the root
-level of the JSON documents in Apache CouchDB (https://couchdb.apache.org/), an alternative
+level of the JSON documents in [Apache CouchDB](https://couchdb.apache.org/), an alternative
 name `".datainfo"` can be used instead.

 ### Data Storage Keywords